The error code returned by utils.exec when the executable file is not found.

 When it is a web URL, the default browser will be used to open the link.

-will be resolved, and the file will be revealed in Finder.
+When it is a file path, magic variables like @data will be resolved, and the file will be revealed in Finder.

-if the URL is opened successfully, false
+true if the URL is opened successfully, false otherwise.

 The URL to open.